 Aboriginal artists cannot paint a story that is not from their lineage.
 If they are seeking to paint a story concerning historical or sacred information, they must be given permission before they can proceed.

 It is important that each artist sticks to the stories and artistic techniques born from their tribe.
-Without words to communicate, pictures take its place.
+Without words to communicate, pictures take their place.
 Aboriginal languages in spoken form do not exist like they once did either.
 Each tribe has a different dialect; therefore, each artist has a different story.
 There are about 500 different Aboriginal languages; so, no two Aboriginal artworks are ever the same, and it comes as no surprise that there are so many varieties of techniques.
 It is a reflection of the individual artist.

 Even though most Aboriginal art is in the form of painting, there are many pieces of art created using other media.
-For example, there is high demand at the moment for mono prints, which are single prints using natural rock sediments such as ochre (pronounced oak-er) and acrylic oils mostly.
+For example, there is high demand at the moment for monoprints, which are single prints using natural rock sediments such as ochre (pronounced oak-er) and acrylic oils mostly.
 For example, artist Dan Kelly, on the Mornington Peninsula in Melbourne, likes to burn symbols onto wood to create his artwork.
 Other wooden artwork includes weaponry, boomerangs and plates.